Today’s enterprises are multi-cloud–with hidden costs.

 Anyone paying attention to enterprise technology in recent years knows well that cloud computing has been one of the most transformative innovations for businesses today.
-About a month ago, the 2018 IDG Cloud Computing Survey was released.
-The highlighted finding?
-Nine out of ten companies will have some part of their applications or infrastructure in the cloud by 2019, and the rest will be there by 2021.
+According to the 2018 IDG Cloud Computing Survey, nine out of ten companies will have some part of their applications or infrastructure in the cloud by 2019, and the rest will be there by 2021.

 This highlight implied that this phenomenon was surprising or somehow unknown; however, this is not the case for ScienceLogic or me.